-The massive steel structures weigh on average 3,400 tons.
-The gates vary in sizes depending on their location (Pacific or Atlantic) and their position on the locks chambers.
+The massive steel structures weigh an average of 3,400 tons.
+The gates vary in size depending on their location (Pacific or Atlantic) and their position on the lock chambers.
 The tallest of all gates is 33.04 meters high, the equivalent of an 11-story building.
-Unlike the current Canal, which uses miter gates, the expanded Canal will have steel rolling gates.
+Unlike the current Canal, which uses mitre gates, the expanded Canal will have steel rolling gates.
 The rolling system facilitates gate maintenance.

 The Panama Canal Expansion is the largest project at the Canal since its original construction.
 The project will create a new lane of traffic along the Canal through the construction of a new set of locks, doubling the waterway’s capacity.
 The existing locks allow the passage of vessels that can carry up to 5,000 TEUs.